slashid/symfony/README.md

 ## Overriding routes

-By default, the Symfony bundle exposes three route:
+By default, the Symfony bundle exposes three routes:

 * `/login` - the login form
 * `/login/callback` - a route called in the background to complete the login process